run-ai/docs/docs/developer/user-applications.md

 To create an application:

-1. Press the user icon, then select Settings
+1. Click the user icon, then select Settings
 2. Click **+APPLICATION**
-3. Enter the application’s **Name**
+3. Enter the application’s **name**
 4. Click **CREATE**
 5. Copy the **Client ID** and **Client secret** and store securely
 6. Click **DONE**